Key features of this course:

 Top up to degree level

-You may be eligible to enter directly onto the Media & Cultural Studies course in Year 2 or Year 3 if you have an appropriate HND or FdA in Media.
+You may be eligible to enter directly onto the Media & Cultural Studies course in Year 2 if you have an appropriate HND or FdA in Media.

 It is also possible to study Media & Cultural Studies as a joint degree with another subject.